 ANGER MANAGEMENT WORKSHOP is a structured approach utilizing an evidence-based curriculum available through the Substance Abuse and Mental Health Services Administration (www.samhsa.gov) that covers the following topics: Anger, Aggression, Benefits, Costs; Myths about Anger and Anger is a Habit; The Anger Meter; Events and Cues; Anger Control Plans; The Aggression Cycle; Relaxation Techniques; Cognitive Restructuring; Assertiveness and Conflict Resolution; and, Anger and the Family.
 The Workshop format is ideal for individuals who have been court-ordered to attend Anger Management because it is streamlined and can be completed in fewer sessions.
 The Workshop is appropriate for teens and adults and is not covered by insurance; the fee is $40.00 per hour and the number of hours required may vary for each person.

-If you are interested in Anger Management services, please contact me at 513-445-9959 or via my contact form and we can discuss which option would be most appropriate.
+If you are interested in Anger Management services, please contact us at 513-445-9959 or via our contact form and we can discuss which option would be most appropriate.